|

 The Best Roast Beef Rub

-1. In a mixing bowl, stir together all of the ingredients.
+1. In a small bowl, stir together all the ingredients together until well combined.

-Tip: a fork may be used to break up any large clumps of the powdered spices.
+Tip: Use a fork to break up any clumps of the powdered spices.

 2. Use the mixture to coat your favorite cut of meat.